May 27, 2019

 The Basilisk is the Enduro-Touring kit that Andrew and I were picturing when we started this process 5 years ago.
 It’s designed for extended, multi-day trips through variable weather on primarily offroad terrain.
-The Basilisk combines the super-premium materials of a high-end mountaineering jacket, with the clean lines and minimalist design of a trail riding kit.
+The Basilisk takes the premium materials, clean lines, and minimalist design of a high-end mountaineering jacket, and applies them to moto.

 The Basilisk’s main body fabric is a highly abrasion-resistant eVent DVExpedition 3-layer, using eVent’s proprietary direct venting technology.
-It’s waterproof to 30,000mm on the water column (100 feet of pressure), with MVTR of 10,000 g/m/d, .06cfw air permeability, and DWR.
+It’s waterproof to 30,000mm on the water column (100 feet of pressure), with MVTR of 10,000 g/m/d, .06 cfm air permeability, and DWR.

 If there’s a more waterproof moto jacket out there, we haven’t seen it.
 To geek-out on the materials, do some Google research and you’ll see the many advantages of eVent.
 It’s incredibly waterproof and also incredibly breathable.
 On the Basilisk, we back up eVent’s intrinsic breathability with extensive mechanical venting: there are 6 vents on the jacket and 6 additional vents on the pant.